DataDog/integrations-core/openstack/README.md

 You may need to restart your Keystone, Neutron and Nova API services to ensure that the policy changes take.

-**Note**: Installing the OpenStack Integration could increase the number of VMs that Datadog monitors.
+**Note**: Installing the OpenStack integration could increase the number of VMs that Datadog monitors.
 For more information on how this may affect your billing, visit our Billing FAQ.

 #### Host